SamuelEarl/fanny-pack-ui-old/src/routes/+page.svelte.md

 So for example, instead of implementing all the style rules for a button element and copying and pasting those styles each time you implement a button (which is very error prone and not scalable at all), you simply reference the utility classes for a button element.
 If you do that, then you will be able to maintain a consistent theme througout your app and reduce the maintenance burden.
 Also, if you need to change any styles, you only need to change them in one location&mdash;where they are defined.

-Tailwind and Fanny Pack UI will handle most of your CSS needs, but no framework can possibly cover everything.
-If you run into any unique styling situtations that either Tailwind or Fanny Pack UI don't cover, then you can simply use plain CSS styles to cover those situations.

 <style>
   #home {